kvarak/dnd/docs/_Folk/lizardfolk.md

 - **Size**.
 Slender and short, frillnecks are smaller than other lizardfolk.

 - **Hidden Frill**.
 You have a hidden, brightly colored frill folded over your neck.
 As a ***reaction***, when a creature makes an attack against you, you can unfurl your frill and hiss.
-The target must beat a contest between their Wisdom (Insight) check and your Charisma (Intimidation) check or waste the attack.
+The target must beat a contest with their Wisdom (Insight) check against the result of your *Intimidation* check or waste the attack.

 Once you use this feature, you can’t use it again until you finish a short rest.

 - **Venomous Glands and Flaring Sails**.
 You have glands in your mouth that you can use to spray poison against enemies.
 The poison counts as the *poison spray* cantrip.
 Constitution is your spellcasting ability for this spell.